abhishekkulkarni24/Java-Notes/Queries/readme.txt

-Hi collabrators submit your queries about java programing if any.
+Hi Collaborators submit your queries about java programing if any.